You are here:

 The Pip Wisdom Community Corrections Grants (PWCCG) are named after Pip Wisdom, a senior public servant in the corrections system who contributed significantly to the advancement of the role of non-government agencies in providing correctional services in Victoria.

-Grants are provided on a three yearly basis, with the most recent round of grants covering a two year and nine month period from 1 October 2013 to 30 June 2016.
+Grants are provided on a three yearly basis, with the most recent round of grants covering the period from 1 July 2016 to 30 June 2019.

 The tender for the next round of Pip Wisdom Community Corrections Grants (1 July 2019 to 30 June 2023) went live on 17 October 2018 and closed on 13 December 2018.
 The successful submissions will be announced in due course, with a program commencement date of 1 July 2019.

 Prison Fellowship is running Transition 24 (T24).
 T24 targets mature aged prisoners (50 years and over) with little or no pro-social community supports.
 It offers pre, and post release assistance paying particular attention to a participant's first 24 hours in the community after release from custody.
 Trained Prison Fellowship volunteers will typically meet prisoners in the weeks and months prior to release and upon release will provide practical supports including transportation to appointments, taking participants out for a meal and inviting participants to attend life skill classes such as food preparation, financial and IT related tasks.
 T24 support can continue for up to 12 months, however the minimum support that participants will receive is 24 hours post release.
 Post release supports can include weekly support meetings as well as regular one on one mentoring sessions.
 Available at all Victorian prisons.